EHTEL Innovation Initiative agenda for 2020

 - The Market for AI in healthcare and/or the Market for Virtual Coaching in healthcare.

-The task force wants to explore to what extent digital therapeutics is dependent on AI.
-For a view of the linkage between these two technologies see a three-part video of a presentation by EHTEL honorary member, John Crawford.
+To begin, the task force wanted to explore to what extent digital therapeutics is dependent on AI.
+For a view of the linkage between these two technologies see a three-part video of a 2019 presentation by EHTEL honorary member, John Crawford.

 In previous years, the Innovation Initiative has worked on collecting good practices in innovation and on developing a services readiness model.

-From 2020 onwards, the Innovation Initiative is working on two key challenges:
+From 2020, the Innovation Initiative worked on two key challenges:

 - How can digital therapeutics help “fill the gaps” in home-based care?

 - How can digital therapeutics help bring benefits to home-based care?